learn-co-curriculum/phrg-todomvc-1-assets-and-managing-lists/README.md

 [MP4](http://learn-co-videos.s3.amazonaws.com/rails/TodoMVC-1.mp4)

 This video is meant to be a review of the first topics in Ruby on Rails.
-It breifly mentions the [Asset Pipeline](http://guides.rubyonrails.org/asset_pipeline.html) to integrate CSS, feel free to read more about that topic.
+It briefly mentions the [Asset Pipeline](http://guides.rubyonrails.org/asset_pipeline.html) to integrate CSS, feel free to read more about that topic.

 There will be more videos building out the rest of TODOMVC.